shrikantkashi2510-gif/enterprise-ai-operations-agent/README.md

 # Enterprise AI Operations Agent (v1)

-A production-oriented AI Operations Agent for governing, evaluating, and routing LLM-based workflows in enterprise environments.
+> Production-grade AI operations agent for governing, evaluating, and routing LLM workflows with built-in reliability, cost, and failure controls.

-This project focuses on reliability, cost control, evaluation, and human-in-the-loop safeguards rather than autonomous behavior or UI features.
+A production-oriented AI Operations Agent designed for enterprise environments, focusing on reliability, cost control, evaluation, and human-in-the-loop safeguards rather than autonomous behavior or UI features.

 ---